Arara/Process/README.md

 // ...
 ```

-Does not matter the number of children it has it will only run 2 process simultaneously, when one of those process is
+The number of children it has does not matter; it will only run 2 process simultaneously; when one of those process is
-finished it is removed from the queue and a new slot is opened.
+finished, it is removed from the queue and a new slot is opened.

-The `Arara\Process\Pool` class contains most methods of `Arara\Process\Child` class:
+The `Arara\Process\Pool` class contains most of the methods of `Arara\Process\Child` class:

 - `isRunning()`
 - `kill()`